reshufflehq/reshuffle-aws-connectors/doc/AWSLambdaConnector.md

 ```

 Create a Lambda function to run a CLI command on given input.
 This action
-receives the desired name for the Lambda function and an S3 URL poiting to
+receives the desired name for the Lambda function and an S3 URL pointing to
 a command line executable.
 This executable needs to be compatible with
 the AWS Lambda Linux runtime environment.